Introduction to Evaluations

 1. Threats to Data Collection

 Attrition occurs when evaluators fail to collect data on individuals who were selected as part of the original sample.
-Note that the treatment and control groups, through random assignment, are constructed to be statistically identical at the beginning.
-The control group is meant to resemble the counterfactual—what would have happened to the treatment group had the treatment not been offered.
+Note that the treatment and comparison groups, through random assignment, are constructed to have comparable characteristics, on average, at the beginning of the study.
+The comparison group is meant to resemble the counterfactual, or what would have happened to the treatment group had the treatment not been offered.
 (See: Why Randomize?).
-If individuals who drop out of the study are “identical” in both the treatment and control groups, meaning the depleted control group still represents a valid counterfactual to the depleted treatment group, this will reduce our sample size, and could truncate the target population to which our results can be generalized, but it will not compromise the “truth” of the results (at least as applied to the restricted population.
+If the type of individuals who drop out of the study are not systematically different in the treatment versus comparison groups, the (smaller) comparison group will still represent a valid counterfactual to the (smaller) treatment group.
+This will reduce our sample size and may change the target population to which our results can be generalized, but it will not compromise the “truth” of the results, at least applied to the restricted population.
 That is, our estimates of the effect of the program will remain unbiased.

-For example, suppose our study area is rural, and that many household members spend significant portions of the year working in urban areas.
-Further suppose we created our sample and collected baseline data when migrant household members were home during the harvests and incidentally available for our study.
-If we collect our endline data during off-peak season, the migrant family members will have returned to their city jobs and will be unavailable for our survey.
-Assuming these are the same people in both the treatment and control groups, our study will now be restricted to only non-migrants.
-Assuming there is no systematic difference between the type of person who migrates in the treatment versus comparison groups, the non-migrant population in the control group represents a good counterfactual to the non-migrant population in the treatment group, our impact estimates will be perfectly valid—but only applicable to the non-migrant population.
+For example, suppose our study area is rural and that many household members spend significant portions of the year working in urban areas.
+Suppose further that we created our sample and collected baseline data when migrant household members were home during the harvests and available for our study.
+If we collect our endline data during the off-peak season, the migrant family members will have returned to their city jobs and will be unavailable for our survey, so our study will now be restricted to only non-migrants.
+Assuming there is no systematic difference between the type of person who migrates in the treatment versus comparison groups, the non-migrant population in the comparison group will represent a good counterfactual to the non-migrant population in the treatment group.
+Our measure of impact will be valid, but only applicable to the non-migrant population.

-However, if attrition takes a different shape in the two groups, and the remaining control group no longer serves as a good counterfactual, this could bias our results.
-Using our example of waterborne illness, suppose that in the control group more children and mothers are ill.
+If, however, attrition takes a different shape in the two groups, the remaining comparison group no longer serves as a valid counterfactual, which will bias our results.
+Using our example of waterborne illness, suppose that, due to random chance, more children and mothers are ill in the comparison group.
 As a result, the young men who typically migrate to the cities during off-peak seasons stay back to help the family.
-Households that were assigned to the control group contain more migrants during our endline.
-The baseline demographics of the treatment and control groups are now different (whereas originally, they were balanced).
+Households that were assigned to the comparison group contain more migrants during our endline.
 It is entirely feasible that these migrants, of peak working age, are typically healthier.
-Now, even though our treatment succeeded in producing healthier children and mothers on average, our control group contains more healthy migrant workers, on average.
-When measuring the incidence of diarrhea, outcomes of the healthy migrants in the control group could offset those of their sicker family members.
-Then, when comparing the treatment and control groups, we could see no impact at all and may conclude the treatment was ineffective.
+Now, even though our treatment succeeded in producing healthier children and mothers on average, our comparison group contains more healthy migrant workers than does the treatment group.
+When measuring the incidence of diarrhea, outcomes of the healthy migrants in the comparison group could offset those of their sicker family members.
+Then, when comparing the treatment and comparison groups, we could see no impact at all and may conclude the treatment was ineffective.
 This result would be false and misleading.

-In this simplified example, we could forcibly reintroduce balance between the comparison and experimental groups by removing all migrants from our sample.
-Frequently, however, characteristics that could dependably identify both real and would-be attritors (those who disappear) have not been measured, or are impossible to observe.
-Predicting attrition can be as difficult as predicting participation in non-randomized trials.
-Similarly, attrition bias can be as damaging as selection bias when making causal inference.
+In this simplified example, we could forcibly reintroduce balance between the comparison and treatment groups by removing all migrants from our sample.
+Frequently, however, characteristics that could dependably identify both real and would-be attrits (those who disappear) have not been measured or are impossible to observe.
+Predicting attrition can be difficult, and attrition bias can result in either overestimating or underestimating a program’s impact.

 2. Spillovers and Crossovers

-Spillovers occur when individuals in the control group are somehow affected by the treatment.
-For example, if certain children are in the control group of a chlorine dispensing study, but play with children who are in the treatment group, they now have friends who are less likely to be sick, and are therefore less likely to become sick themselves.
-In this case, they are indirectly impacted by the program, even though they have been assigned to the control group.
-Individuals who “crossover” are control those who find a way to be directly treated.
-For example, if the mother of a control group child sends her child to drink from the water supply of a treatment group household, she is finding her way into the treatment group.
-Impartial compliance is a broader term that encapsulates crossovers, and also treatment individuals who deliberately choose not to participate (or chlorinate their water, in this example).
+Spillovers occur when individuals in the comparison group are somehow affected by the treatment.
+For example, if certain children in the comparison group of a chlorine dispensing study play with children who are in the treatment group, they have friends who are less likely to be sick, and are therefore less likely to become sick themselves.
+In this case, they are indirectly impacted by the program, despite having been assigned to the comparison group.
+Individuals who “crossover” are those in the comparison group who find a way to be treated.
+For example, if the mother of a child in the comparison group sends her child to drink from the water supply of a treatment group household, she is finding her way into the treatment group.
+Impartial compliance is a broader term that encapsulates crossovers and also treatment individuals who deliberately choose not to participate (or chlorinate their water, in this example).

 How to obtain results

 At the end of an intervention (or at least the evaluation period for the intervention), endline data must be collected to measure final outcomes.
 Assuming the integrity of the random assignment was maintained, and data collection was well-administered, it is time to analyze the data.
-The simplest method is to measure the average outcome of the treatment group and compare it to the average outcome of the control group.
+The simplest method is to measure the average outcome of the treatment group and compare it to the average outcome of the comparison group.
 The difference represents the program’s impact.
-To determine whether this impact is statistically significant, one can test the equality of means, using a simple t-test.
+To determine whether this impact is statistically significant, one can test the equality of means using a simple t-test.
 One of the many benefits of randomized evaluations is that the impact can be measured without advanced statistical techniques.
 More complicated analyses can also be performed, such as regressions that increase precision by controlling for characteristics of the study population that might be correlated with outcomes.
 However, as the complexity of the analysis mounts, the number of potential missteps increases.
 Therefore, the evaluator must be knowledgeable and careful when performing such analyses.

-It is worth noting that when a result is obtained, we have not uncovered the truth with 100 percent certainty.
-We have produced an estimate that is close to the truth with a certain degree of probability, whether the program had an effect.
-The larger our sample size, (the smaller our standard errors will be and) the more certain we are.
+It is worth noting that, when a result is obtained, we have not uncovered the true impact of the program with 100 percent certainty.
+We have produced an estimate of the truth and can say, with a certain degree of probability, whether the program had an effect.
+The larger our sample size, the smaller our standard errors will be, and the more certain we are that our measure is close to the truth.
 But we can never be 100 percent certain.

 This fact leads to two very common pitfalls in analysis:

-• Multiple Outcomes: Randomization does not ensure the estimated impact is perfectly accurate.
-The measured impact is unbiased, but it is still an estimate.
-Random chance allows for some margin for error around the truth.
-Quite frequently the estimate will be extremely close to the truth.
-Occasionally, the estimate will deviate slightly more.
-Rarely, it will deviate significantly.
-If we look at one outcome measure, there is some chance that it has deviated significantly from the truth.
-But this is highly unlikely.
-If we look at many outcome measures, most will be close, but some will deviate.
-The more indicators we look at, the more likely one or more will deviate significantly.
-For example, assume the chlorine pills we distributed to fight waterborne illness in our water purification program were faulty or never used—if twenty outcome measures are compared, it is in fact very likely that one comparison will suggest significant improvement in health and one will indicate significant decline due to our program.
-So if we look at enough outcome measures eventually we will stumble upon one that is significantly different between the treatment and comparison groups, simply due to random chance.
+For example, assume the chlorine pills we distributed to fight waterborne illness in our water purification program were faulty or never used.
+If twenty outcome measures are compared, it is in fact very likely that at least one comparison will suggest a significant change in health due to our program.
+If we look at enough outcome measures eventually we will stumble upon one that is significantly different between the treatment and comparison groups, simply due to random chance.
 This is not a problem, per se.
 The problem arises when the evaluator “data mines,” looking at outcomes until she finds a significant impact, reports this one result, and fails to report the other insignificant results that were discovered in the search.

-• Sub-group analysis: Similarly, just as an evaluator can data mine by looking at many different outcome measures, the evaluator can also dig out a significant result by looking at different sub-groups in isolation.
+• Sub-group analysis: Just as an evaluator can data mine by looking at many different outcome measures, she can also dig out a significant result by looking at different sub-groups in isolation.
 For example, it might be that the chlorine has no apparent impact on household health as a whole.
 It may be reasonable to look at whether it has an impact on children within the household, or girls in particular.
-But we may be tempted to compare boys and girls of different age groups, of different compositions of households, in different combinations.
-We may discover that there is a significantly better health in the treatment group for the subgroup of boys between the ages of 6 and 8, who happen to have one sister, one grandparent living in the household, and where there the household owns a TV and livestock.
+But we may be tempted to compare different combinations of boys and girls of different age groups and living in households with different demographic compositions and assets.
+We may discover that the program improves the health of boys between the ages of 6 and 8, who happen to have one sister, one grandparent living in the household, and where the household owns a TV and livestock.
 We could even concoct a plausible story for why this subgroup would be affected and other subgroups not.
-But if we stumbled upon this one positive impact after finding a series of insignificant impacts for other subgroups, it is likely that the difference is due simply to random chance—not our program.
+But if we stumbled upon this one positive impact after finding a series of insignificant impacts for other subgroups, it is likely that the difference is due simply to random chance, not our program.

 How to draw policy implications